meedan/watchbot/README.md

 ### Automated tests

-Run the test suite by calling `rake test:coverage`.
+Run the test suite and coverage by calling `rake test:coverage`.